Compassion and support

 Nurse navigator support

 Our breast cancer nurse navigators will help you understand what to expect during treatment and answer questions you may have.
-Denise Kepecs, BSN, RN, CBCN, and Melanie Wilson, BSN, RN, OCN, are at our Charleston area locations and Kerry Reilly, BSN, RN, is at the Bluffton Breast Health Center.
+Denise Kepecs, BSN, RN, CBCN, and Melanie Wilson, BSN, RN, OCN, are at our Charleston area locations, Kerry Reilly, BSN, RN, is at the Bluffton Breast Health Center, and Chimene Heyward, MSN, RN, is at MUSC Health at Beaufort Memorial Okatie Medical Pavilion.
 Patient navigator Melissa Justice, CMA, AAMA, supports benign breast and early stage breast cancer patients.

 Our breast cancer experts work together to provide you with the best possible treatment.
 This multidisciplinary approach ensures that you benefit from the experience of specialists in every aspect of your care.